 How to Become a Doctor

 For those students who would like to study the sciences more intensively prior to medical school, Carleton’s undergraduate science programs are designed to provide students with a comprehensive science education.
-Carleton science students benefit from small classes, personalized interaction with their professors, lab experience (including hands-on labs in your 1st year), and excellent co-op opportunities.
+Carleton science students benefit from small classes, personalized interaction with their professors, lab experience (including hands-on labs in your first year), and excellent co-op opportunities.
+Carleton’s Science Student Success Centre helps students get the most out of their lectures, study more effectively and get involved in research and the Science community at Carleton.

 Carleton University Pre-medical Society